heyimalex/reselect-map/README.md

 ### createObjectSelector

 Takes an object, runs the value at each key through the result function, and returns an object with the results.
+The key is passed as the last argument to the selector function.

 ```javascript
 import { createObjectSelector } from 'reselect-map'